zysimplelife/zysimplelife.github.io/_posts/2017-06-05-mina-sshd-understanding.markdown

 ### MINA-SSHD###
-While reading MINA-SSHD, I was focusing on how MINA-SSHD extend MINA and how it provide API to customzation.
+While reading MINA-SSHD, I was focusing on how MINA-SSHD extended MINA and how it provided API for customization.
 Let start from a code example on how to provide a SSHD demo based on MINA-SSHD

 ```java